atlassian/prosemirror-utils/src/README.md

 ## Documentation

-Geting the parent node based on the current cursor position:
+Getting the parent node based on the current cursor position:

 @findParentNode